To harvest dog hair for making wool, there are just 3 easy steps:

 Just put the hair in a bag, and shut the bag.
 Any bag will do, just don’t pack the hair tightly for a long period of time.
 Think of it like a down comforter or sleeping bag; you only pack it tightly for short periods.
 Like when you’re going to send it to us.
 For that, Space Bags are great.

 Make sure that the hair is completely dry.
 Do not store hair with any moisture. if you live in a humid climate, include some dessicant (material that absorbs moisture) in whatever you use to contain the hair.
 Damp Rid is available at most big box stores and works well for this purpose.

-Use the “Contact Us” button (to the right or down below) so that I can call or write you to arrange for you to get it to us.
+Use the “Contact Us” button (to the right or down below) so that we can give you shipping information.
 Local drop-offs are fine; and mailing is cheap because it weighs so little!
-We will keep your hair and wool in the Bank, safe from moths and pests, until it’s time to make something wonderful and personal out of it.

 Note: if your dog has a skin condition, it’s best to bathe your dog, then allow the coat to dry thoroughly before brushing.
 Excessive skin flakes can cause matting even after brushing.
 And mats cannot be spun.